The Definitive Guide

 1. What Is the Wheel Strategy?

-The strategy gained massive popularity in the r/thetagang community on Reddit, where thousands of retail traders share their results running the wheel on everything from blue chips like AAPL and MSFT to higher-risk plays like SOFI and PLTR.
-But the concept is older than Reddit — covered call writing and put selling have been institutional strategies for decades.
-The wheel just combines them into a repeatable system.
+You've probably seen it on r/thetagang, where thousands of people post their wheel results on everything from AAPL and MSFT to riskier plays like SOFI and PLTR.
+But the concept is older than Reddit.
+Institutions have been selling puts and covered calls for decades.
+The wheel just packages it into a repeatable system anyone can run.

 2. How the Wheel Works: The 3-Phase Cycle